sannisjoholm/FaceRecognition/README.md

 </div>

-### Note
+## Please Note
-The `venv` folder is no longer updated in the repository to reduce its size.
+The `venv` folder is not updated in the repository.
 Dependencies must be installed separately (see below).

 ## Next Steps
 1. **Add a Face Recognition Script**: